-We defined the underlying philosophy of this study to shape our surveys as follows:
+We designed the underlying philosophy of this study to shape our surveys as follows:

 There are basic needs for information, such as for addressing personal (or family) situations, recreation or informal learning, formal education as teachers and students, or workplace activities.
-In addition, some information is wanted for entertainment and other such reasons.
+In addition, some information is wanted for recreation and other such reasons.

-- Information needs (or wants) can be addressed though a variety of sources such as publications, videos, exhibits, websites, presentations, family, friends, and so on. - The sources of information are available from various providers such as libraries, museums, the Internet, bookstores, television, and so on. - Information sources such as exhibits provided by museums can be accessed/obtained in-person, through the Internet or even on television.
+- Information needs (or wants) can be addressed though a variety of sources such as publications, videos, exhibits, websites, presentations, family, friends, and so on. - The sources of information are available from various providers such as libraries, museums, the Internet, bookstores, television, and so on. - Information sources such as books provided by public libraries can be accessed/obtained in-person or electronically through the Internet.